tawangithub/DAppGiftCardContractDemo/README.md

 npm run hardhat run scripts/deploy.ts --network localhost
 ```

-To deploy on localhost, you don't have to do anything about .env file
+To deploy on localhost, you don't have to do anything about .env file.

 To deploy on testnet, please copy value from env.example to .env and edit the variable based on your own config.

 See the contract features detail in [docs/GiftCardFlow.md](docs/GiftCardFlow.md)